Paris: Avoid the 8 Biggest Scams and Rip-Offs

 The notorious friendship bracelet scam

 What makes this scam so sneaky is how lightning-fast it happens.
-One moment you're basking in Parisian bliss; the next, you're tangled in their web, wondering what just hit you.
+One moment you're basking in Parisian bliss; the next, you're wondering what just hit you.

-Pro tip: When a stranger offers you a gift or service out of nowhere, just hit 'em with a quick "no thanks."
-Trust me, it'll save you some euros and keep your Paris adventure drama-free.
+Pro tip: When a stranger offers you a gift or service out of nowhere, don’t even think about it, just say a quick "no thanks."

 02—